zeyuanxuan/lisa-leap/README.md

 ---

-### 🔧 Alternative: install directly from GitHub

-If you prefer to install the latest `main` branch (e.g., to pick up changes that haven't been released to PyPI yet), choose the method that matches your environment.
+If you prefer to install the latest version via Github (e.g., to pick up changes that haven't been released to PyPI yet), choose the method that matches your environment.

 #### Method 1: Jupyter Notebook / Google Colab
 If you are working in a notebook (Jupyter, Colab, Kaggle), run the following command in a code cell.